 You wish you had staff as engaged as these workers.
 This bizarre program is a prime example of some of the more inventive HR practices being carried out in Europe

 That’s the solution the Amsterdam government has found for a two-fold problem: finding workers willing to clean the streets on low wages; and keeping drunks out of public parks.

 A curious government-funded program enlists Dutch alcoholics to clear the streets of litter, and the project is so popular that they can’t find enough litter for all the prospective employees.

-It’s a picture of great HR, but could it ever translate to the New Zealand workplace?
-Well, maybe not directly.
+It’s a picture of great HR, but could it ever translate to the American workplace?
+Well, maybe not directly, as much as we would all love to knock back a beer or two on the job.
 But Amsterdam’s case serves as a potent reminder of just how simple – and cost-effective – it can be to invest in employee engagement.